tdowrick/ScouseTom/Experimental_Design_Experiments_were_c__.md

-# Experimental Design
+## Experimental Design

-Experiments were c
+First, experiments were carried out in resistor phantoms to characterise the system, and to provide results with which to compare to other existing systems.